david-grs/david-grs.github.io/_posts/2016-10-30-why_boost_multi_index_container-part1.markdown

 However, there are few problems with this approach:

 1. it is *error prone*: each operation has to be done on the two sets, and if you forget you will have a bad time
-2. the *time complexity* is worse on insertion as you have the value twice &mdash; and even if the object is small it will be slower due to the memory allocations of the container
+2. the *time efficiency* is worse on insertion as you have the value twice &mdash; and even if the object is small it will be slower due to the memory allocations of the container
-3. the *spatial complexity* will be worse
+3. the *spatial efficiency* will be worse
 4. it can be *complicated* if instead of storing twice the value you decide to store a pointer, reference or iterator in one of the two containers: they can be invalidated depending on the container and the operations performed on it
 5. it is not very *elegant* from the code perspective
-6. if the constructor, destructor, etc are not declared *nothrow*, it will be even more fun!
+6. if the constructor can throw, it will be even more fun, as you will have to handle exceptions properly and erase the previously inserted values

 To sum up, yes, you can isolate the two containers in a separate *class*, wrap all the methods, deal with the exceptions to rollback the operation if something throws and code the unit tests.
 Good luck, though!
 And it will be slower than Boost.MultiIndex,